Lemii/dim/README.md

 If you like this software, please consider a donation =] `6725360537423611335L`

 ## Usage
-DIM can be run "as-is" in interactive mode, or with optional arguments.
+DIM can be run "as-is" in interactive mode (ie: simply running the tool), or with optional arguments.

 #### Interactive Mode
-Open `dim.exe` and follow the instructions.
+Run `dim` and follow the instructions.

 #### Arguments
 DIM accepts multiple (optional) arguments.
 Examples are: